Mindful Nature Exploration: Healing Forest Practices

 - Inukshuk: The Inuit practice of rock stacking to mark the world.

-- Tree Standing: A Japanese practice of connecting one’s energy with the energy of
+- Tree Standing: A Japanese practice of connecting one’s energy with the energy of the earth.

 - Deer Walking: This is a Native American practice to walk while leaving no trace.